March 31, 2010

-In the theatrical production model, the Actor is what we see, but only 1/8 of what is actually there.
-He or she wouldn’t even be up on the stage if it weren’t for the Writer, Producer, Director, Designer, Manager, Technician and Critic.
-The specific talent and skill contained in each of these roles is every bit as important as the Actor.
-Without these roles the Actor wouldn’t exist!
+In a theatrical production model, the Actor is what we see, but only 1/8 of what is there.
+She/he wouldn’t be on the stage if it weren’t for the Writer, Producer, Director, Designer, Manager, Technician and Critic.
+The talent and skill contained in each of these roles is interdependent, and without them, the Actor wouldn’t be seen at all!

 What's Really There

-The talented young Technician/Manager took all this in, and with just the hint of a grin, said: “Well, maybe there are a couple of creative bones…” My response?
-Damn right.
-And defining your own Theatrical Intelligence is the fun part of being smart.
+The talented young Technician/Manager took all this in, and with just the hint of a grin, said: “Well, maybe I have a couple of creative bones…”

 Yes!
 One of the best years of my life was my year as an apprentice at Actor’s Theater of Louisviille- a year spent acting about a third of the time, and working in the shops and backstage for the other 2/3rds.